-Become a Writing Center Tutor
+Become a Writing Center Consultant

 Thank you for your interest in working at the Writing Center!
 The Writing Center, like all student support services at UW-Platteville, is committed to improving the quality of student life, both personally and academically.
 We strive to provide every student with thorough, high-quality assistance in specific writing issues and topics.

 Our mission is to guide students through improving their writing from the first thought to the final draft.
 Writing consultants major in many different areas, from biology to geography to English, and all are well-versed and experienced in writing instruction.

 The primary aim of the Writing Center is to help students become more confident, effective writers.
 Tutors work with writers of all levels and disciplines on a variety of assignments and projects, such as freshman compositions, lab reports, research papers, theses, resumes and job search correspondence, proposals, and creative writing.